Sandbox Training environment — real customers aren't contacted and payments aren't charged. Reset Weekly

 What fee assessments do

 Strata schemes, timeshare operators, and vacation clubs typically charge owners an annual maintenance levy.
-ResortStrata's Fee Assessment feature lets you issue a whole year's worth of these invoices in one operation — one invoice per unit, sent to that unit's primary owner.
+ResortStrata's Fee Assessment feature lets you issue a whole year's worth of these invoices in one operation, billed to each unit's primary owner.
+When an owner holds shares in several units of the same resort, those units are combined onto a single invoice (one line per unit) rather than separate invoices.

 Prerequisites